Dzaleka-Connect/dzaleka-connect/blog/index.md

 col_number: three
 seo:
   title: Blog | Dzaleka Connect
-  description: This is the blog page
+  description: >-
+    Tips and advice to grow your career and in life.
+This is the Dzaleka Connect Blog.
   extra:
     - name: 'og:type'
       value: website